International

 Executive Power

-The head of State is the British sovereign represented by the Governor General.
-The head of Government is the Prime Minister, who is responsible for the legislature and is also the person who appoints the Governor General.
-The Cabinet is the most senior policy-making body and is led by the Prime Minister - who is the parliamentary leader of the governing party or coalition.
-The Prime Minister holds executive powers, which include the implementation of the law and running the day-to-day affairs of the country.
+The head of state is the British sovereign, represented in New Zealand by the Governor-General.
+The head of government is the Prime Minister, who is responsible for leading the government.
+The Governor-General is appointed by the monarch on the advice of the Prime Minister.
+The Cabinet is the most senior policy-making body and is led by the Prime Minister, who is the parliamentary leader of the governing party or coalition.
+While executive power is formally vested in the Governor-General, it is exercised on the advice of the Prime Minister and Cabinet, who oversee the implementation of laws and the day-to-day affairs of the country.

 Legislative Power